cheshire137/scrobble-saver/README.md

 cp config.yml.example config.yml
 ```

-Add your Last.fm API key and secret to config.yml.
+Add your Last.fm API key and secret to config.yml, as well as your Spotify client ID and client secret.
 Make sure the backend port matches the redirect URLs you set on Spotify and Last.fm.
 Come up with a new secret, such as from [randomkeygen.com](https://randomkeygen.com/) for "secret" in config.yml.

 ```sh
 go run cmd/server/main.go